kevinCubas/validationchallenge-orangetechbootcamp/README.md

+# React Challenge
+React login screen.
+Implements form authentication and validation using TypeScript and Yup.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).